benhoyt/benhoyt.github.com/writings/python-pattern-matching.md

     raise ValueError(f"Unrecognized event: {e}")
 ```

 To me this one seems more border-line.
 It's definitely a bit nicer with pattern matching, but not by much.
+The `match` has the advantage of the `case`s all lining up; the `if ... elif` has the advantage that the event types are grouped more strongly, and we avoid repeating the types.

 Despite my skepticism, I'm trying to be fair: these examples do look nice, and even if you haven't read the pattern matching spec, it's reasonably clear what they do -- with the possible exception of the `__match_args__` magic.